BIC Lysosomal Diorders Research Symposium

 This full-day symposium is a chance to hear about the research efforts from a range of New Zealand and international speakers at the cutting edge of research into these diseases.

 Venue: Ilam Homestead, University of Canterbury

 Time: 10.00am – 5.00pm, followed by a BBQ at Ilam Homestead/UC Club, 87 Ilam Road

 Registration is free and we welcome anyone who would like to attend.
-Register for the BIC annual full-day symposium.
+Register for the BIC lysosomal disorders symposium.